python/cpython/Doc/howto/functional.rst

     iterator-3 =>
       ('Flagstaff', 'AZ'), ('Phoenix', 'AZ'), ('Tucson', 'AZ')

-``groupby()`` assumes that the underlying iterable's contents will already be sorted based on the key.
+:func:`~itertools.groupby` assumes that the underlying iterable's contents will already be sorted based on the key.
 Note that the returned iterators also use the underlying iterable, so you have to consume the results of iterator-1 before requesting iterator-2 and its corresponding key.